top of page

 About the Author & Founder of the Sumner-7 Project

-Dr. Michael J. Rice is a critical thinker, detail-oriented professional, and decisive leader whose career has been devoted to serving students of all ages.
-A native of Parkersburg, West Virginia, his passion for education led to his debut book, The Sumner 7: A History of Sumner High School, Parkersburg, WV, which chronicles one of the earliest and most successful African American educational initiatives in the state.
-Dr. Rice holds a doctorate in Educational Leadership from Northcentral University and currently serves as the Assistant Dean of Admissions & Student Affairs at Duquesne University College of Osteopathic Medicine.
+Dr. Michael J. Rice is a dedicated professional and a thoughtful leader with a commitment to education for students of all ages.
+Hailing from Parkersburg, Virginia, he authored his debut book, The Sumner7: A History of Sumner High School, Parkersburg, WV, which highlights one of the earliest and most successful African American educational initiatives in the state.
+Dr. Rice earned doctorate in Educational Leadership from Northcentral University and currently holds position of Assistant Dean of Admissions & Student Affairs at Duquesne University College of Oste Medicine.

 "Parkersburg native publishes book on historic Sumner School" Brandon Lewis-WTAP News